Menu

 10. Search for Street Art

 Delft is a city known for its street art.
 Klokseeg, a short walk from the station, transports you into the world of street artist Micha de Bie.
-His work includes icons of Delft, such as Hugo de Groot, Antoni van Leeuwenhoek, and Vermeer’s Milkmaid.
+His work includes Delft icons of Hugo de Groot, Antoni van Leeuwenhoek, and Vermeer’s Milkmaid.
 The rest of the alley has been decorated with a color block pattern inspired by the colors that frequently appear in Pieter de Hooch’s paintings.

 11. Botanical Gardens